avtools-io/itu-r-468-weighting/CONTRIBUTING.md

 ## Code formatting

-Afer code changes always run isort and black (in this order).
+After code changes always run isort and black (in this order).
 You can also use following script:

 ```